apache/couchdb-fauxton/styleguide.md

 <a name="css" />

-## CSS / Less
+## CSS / SCSS

-We use Less to generate our CSS.
+We use SCSS to generate our CSS.

 #### Indentation / Whitespace
 - Indent using 2 spaces.
 Don’t use tabs.